okube-ai/laktory/docs/concepts/pipeline.md

 `dlt.table()` or `dlt.view()` decorated function and returning the output DataFrame.

-When used in the context of DLT, a node execution will not trigger a sink write as this operation is managed by DLT.
-When a source is a pipeline node, `dlt.read()` and `dlt.read_stream()` functions will be called to ensure compatibility with the DLT framework.
+In the context of DLT, node execution does not trigger a sink write, as this operation is managed by DLT.
+When a source is a pipeline node, `dlt.read()` and `dlt.read_stream()` functions are called to ensure compatibility with the DLT framework.